SylphAI-Inc/AdalFlow/README.md

 # LightRAG
-1000 lines of code are all you need.
+[1000 lines of code are all you need](https://github.com/Sylph-AI/LightRAG/blob/main/lightrag/light_rag.py).
 No sales from vendors, no lock-in to frameworks, only the best practices of RAGs.

 ## What is LightRAG?
 We are not a framework.
 We do not want you to directly install the package.
 We want you to carefully decide to take modules and structures from here to build your own library and applications.
 This is a cookbook organized uniquely for easy understanding: you can read the 1000 lines of code to see a typical RAG end-to-end without jumping between files and going through multi-level class inheritance.
+If we build our system expanding from `light_rag.py`, we as a community will share the same RAG languages, and share other building blocks and use cases easily without depending on a complex framework.

 **Our principles:**